Jose Zulueta: Senator of the Philippines

 In 1951, he joined the Nacionalista Party and ran as a candidate in the 1953 vice-presidential nomination at the Nacionalista Convention.
-In his time as a senator, which lasted until 1957, he was on April 30, 1953 until November 30, 1953 President of the Senate.
+In his time as a senator, which lasted until 1957, he was President of the Senate from April 30 to May 20, 1953.

 He initially supported the Nacionalista Party to further his political fortunes but switched sides by forming an agreement with the Liberal Party.
 Unsatisfied with the Nacionalista Party, he strengthened his support for the Liberal Party.
 As a result of the power struggle within the Philippine Senate, the Nacionalista Party compensated Zulueta by electing him Senate President.

 He became Senator (1951–1957) and was briefly elected the Senate President in 1953.
 Due to Zulueta's opportunistic behavior affecting the power balance in the senate, he was induced to step down from the senate presidency in favor of Eulogio Rodriguez.

 In mid-September 1953, he rejoined the Liberal Party.